-- There are no classes during the Reading Week (Oct 31 to Nov 6, 2022). - Weeks are counted Thursday to Wednesday. - Tentative course schedule is subjected to change(s).
+- There are no classes and official office hours on Thanksgiving (Oct 9, 2023) during the Reading Week (October 30, 2023, to November 5, 2023). - Tentative course schedule is subject to change(s).
 Any changes to this schedule will be provided in class.
 Some chapters will not be covered entirely.
 Please see OWL for details on the material covered for each chapter.
 Students will be held responsible for all material presented in lectures, regardless of whether the material appears in the textbook.